YingZhou001/Immuannot/README.md

-Optically, the number of threads ( -t/--thread), the proportion of the query sequence mapped to the target (--overlaprate), and the difference ratio cutoff of the matched region (--diff) can all be customized as need.
+Optically, the number of threads ( -t/--thread), the proportion of the query sequence mapped to the target (--overlaprate), and the differential ratio cutoff of the matched region (--diff) can all be customized as need.

 The output annotation is in gzip-compressed [gtf](https://useast.ensembl.org/info/website/upload/gff.html) format.